Sal7one/knowledge-is-power-Modded-APK-/README.md

 - Freeze is broken with 1 hit instead of 3

-- works offline or with ps4
+- works offline(in app mini game) or with PS5/PS4

 ## Safety